LiSeCo: Linear Semantic Control for Language Generation

-In this work, we focus on control at the activation level, and provide theoretical tools that guarantee the attainment of target outcomes.
+Control of model \emph{behavior} is an open problem.
+However, as a step towards controlling model behavior, we focus on control at the internal \emph{activation} level.
 To this end, we propose to use control theory to tackle controlled language generation.
 Specifically, optimal control theory \citep{kirk2004optimal} offers principled methods to steer trajectories in latent space that enjoy theoretical guarantees on the performance of the intervention.
-In the framework of optimal control theory, our intervention method, which we call Linear Semantic Control (LiSeCo), derives from a theoretical formulation of controlled text generation.
-Our contributions are both theoretical and empirical: (1) we formally pose LM control during generation in activation space as a constrained optimization problem and provide its closed-form solution with guarantees for where the resulting activations lie in embedding space; (2) we study how control in the activation space can, in theory, translate to controllable token generation during decoding, and (3) we empirically demonstrate our method on text attribute steering for toxicity and sentiment.
+Our intervention method, which we call Linear Semantic Control (LiSeCo), derives from a theoretical formulation of controlled text generation.
+Our contributions are both theoretical and empirical: (1) we formally pose LLM control in activation space as a constrained optimization problem and provide its closed-form solution with guarantees on where the resulting activations lie in that space; (2) we study how control in the activation space can, in theory, translate to controllable token generation during decoding, and (3) we empirically demonstrate our method on text attribute steering for toxicity, sentiment, and output language.
 We confirm, with experiment corroborating theory, that LiSeCo dynamically controls the activation's trajectory during generation to avoid disallowed concepts while maintaining text quality and minimal impact on inference time latency.
-Experimentally, we show that principled \emph{control in activation space} that lends itself to reliable \emph{steering of the output attributes.}
+Experimentally, we show that principled \emph{control in activation space} lends itself to reliable \emph{steering of the output attributes.}